rezadrikvandi/HDDchangepoint/README.md

 This R package is for the following published paper:

 Drikvandi R. and Modarres R. (2024).
 "A distribution-free method for change point detection in non-sparse high dimensional data".
 Journal of Computational and Graphical Statistics.
-Published online: 23 Aug 2024. https://doi.org/10.1080/10618600.2024.2365733
+34 (1), 290–305. https://doi.org/10.1080/10618600.2024.2365733

 You can install this R package using the following two commands in R: